Wonder – to be amazed, enthralled, curious, awestruck, fascinated, surprised, transfixed

 Yet wonder is a rich invitation to peel back the cloudy film, to be captivated by the morning light sparkling like diamonds on the undulating surf, to be surprised by an iridescent dragonfly, to be transfixed by the fragrance of the Spirit held in every atom of creation.

-In Psalm 33:8 TPT, we read “With breathtaking wonder, let everyone worship Yahweh, this awe-inspiring Creator.”
+Paraphrasing Psalm 33:8, with breathtaking wonder, let everyone worship Yahweh, this awe-inspiring Creator.
 The wonder of creation beckons us to see and savor the Lord, to worship the One who spoke everything into being.
 “Worship the Creator,” writes Sheila Atchley, “delight in His creation.”

 IN SEARCH OF WONDER